 - Have youth share some of the skills and activities they tried.
 Youth can create additional cards with these new ideas to add to their stack. - Keep the challenge going.
 Have youth pull the cards with the letters that spell different things, like the name of your program, and try those activities and skills. - Make it part of your regular schedule.
-Post/share a coping skill or activity that all youth can easily try at home/at the program every day and start or end your programming with it.
+Post/share a coping skill or activity that all youth can easily try at home/at the program.

-Crystal Letters
+Crystal Initials